leigh-perry/leigh-perry.github.io/posts/2019-09-01-conduction.markdown

 Take a look at the `Configured` instance for `Endpoint`, above.
 The `Environment` parameter is being passed explicitly around.
 This represents a functional-programming-opportunity™ that is difficult to resist.
-I changed over the the Reader monad, which now takes care of making that `Environment` instance available:
+I changed over to the Reader monad, which now takes care of making that `Environment` instance available:
 ```
 trait Configured[F[_], A] {
   def value(name: String): Kleisli[F, Environment, ValidatedNec[ConfiguredError, A]]